aporlowski/pi-sdr/README.md

 9. Press `q` to quit the program

 10. We can now setup a file to automatically translate the talk-group ids (tgids) into a named entity such as ` Bloomington Police Dispatch`.
 This allows you to get a better idea of who is communicating.
-Open the file `Documents/op25/op25/gr-op25_repeater/apps/tompkins.tsv` using a spreasheet program.
+Open the file `Documents/op25/op25/gr-op25_repeater/apps/tompkins.tsv` using a spreadsheet program.
 We need to create a tsv with the tgids in column 1 and the nomenclature in column 2.
 You can find these back on [radioreference.com](https://www.radioreference.com/apps/db/?sid=8084).
 Search for all Bloomington related tgids and input in the columns.
 Save as `bloomington.tsv` when you complete.
-An example tsv is includd in our git repository.
+An example tsv is included in our git repository.

 Ensure you save as a tab delimited file using [these instructions repeated below](https://ask.libreoffice.org/en/question/57184/how-to-generate-calc-tab-delimited-output/)

 `Use File > Save a Copy.`

-`Goto the place, where you want to save the file.q`
+`Go to the place, where you want to save the file.`

-`Choose the file type Text CSV (.csv) form the drop down list.q`
+`Choose the file type Text CSV (.csv) form the drop down list`

-`CheckEdit filter settings.
+`Check Edit filter settings.
 Click Save.
 Now you get a dialog for the settings.`

 `In the drop-down list field delimiter select the item {Tab}.`